 Myers’ recent and upcoming engagements include debuts with the Malaysian Philharmonic, the Atlanta, Portland, Toledo, Chautauqua and Tulsa symphony orchestras.
-In 2014 Myers conducts two major opera world premieres: Ricky Ian Gordon’s “A Coffin in Egypt” at Houston Grand Opera featuring Frederica von Stade (which he will subsequently conduct at Opera Philadelphia), and Crozier’s “With Blood, With Ink” at Fort Worth Opera.
-Also upcoming Myers conducts the world premiere of John Supko’s “All Souls” at Duke Performances, a work Myers commissioned in partnership with New Music Raleigh and will subsequently record.
+In the 13 – 14 season Myers conducts three significant world premieres: Ricky Ian Gordon’s “A Coffin in Egypt” at Houston Grand Opera featuring Frederica von Stade (which he will subsequently conduct at Opera Philadelphia), Crozier’s “With Blood, With Ink” at Fort Worth Opera, and John Supko’s “All Souls” at Duke Performances, a work Myers commissioned in partnership with New Music Raleigh and will subsequently record.

 As the Artistic Director and Principal Conductor of North Carolina Opera, Myers is one of the youngest artistic leaders in American Opera.
 His artistic vision has broadened the company’s repertoire to include a wider variety ranging from Handel to Glass, as well as the creation of innovative and stimulating productions of the classic repertoire that have garnered national and international acclaim.
 In NCO’s current season Myers conducts a Wagner concert featuring Jay Hunter Morris and Elizabeth Bishop in Act I of Die Walküre, and performances of Aïda and Così fan tutte.